ZachHaber/LCExtraTerminalCommands/README.md

 Shows the current time it is on the moon.

 Aliases: Time
 ## Switch
 Switches the monitor view to the next person

 Aliases: S, SW, S [player], SW [player]

-Known bugs: will say that the command doesn't exist, whilst it does, will look to fix later
 ## Clear
 Clears the terminal commandline.